DHCSSza/escalator-sadilar/content/event/empower/2022/6October2022/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Software & Practices for OUTREACH"
+title: "Software & Practices for the OUTREACH phase of your research project"
 event: More information and registration
 event_url: https://bit.ly/empower-2022
 address: